 Students transferring from a two-year institution may receive up to a total of 64 semester hours of academic credit from all institutions attended.
 Credit for courses completed in non-college transfer degree programs such as technical degree programs will be evaluated on a course-by-course basis.
 No credit is awarded for coursework completed in non-degree programs such as diploma or certificate programs.
 Extension courses, advanced placement, College Level Examination Program (CLEP) credit and military service credit are included in this maximum.

 Students who transfer from a four-year accredited institution must meet the 30-semester hour residency requirement before receiving their degrees from North Carolina Central University.
-For more information regarding the Transfer of Credit, please visit the NC Central University catalog page.
+For more information regarding the Transfer of Credit, please visit the NCCU catalog page.

 Students who have inquiries about how their transcripts were evaluated or who do not see certain courses listed on the Transfer Evaluation System (TES) may complete and submit a Transcript Evaluation Inquiry Form to the Office of Transfer Services.